lancej1022/astro-blog/src/content/blog/thoughts-on-building-with-astro.md

 <!-- TODO: link to webpack docs or something explaining minification -->

 One of the simplest ways to achieve this is "minifying" your output build files.
-I won't go more into exactly how minification works although you can read up on it here if you want, but the main thing to point out is that this is pretty much something _every_ website should do.
+I won't go more into exactly how minification works although you can read up on it here if you want, but the main thing to point out is that this is pretty much something _every_ website should do in order to improve performance.

 And yet surprisingly, Astro doesn't do it for all of your assets by default.
-It definitely does it for some of them -- when I checked my output JavaScript files I saw that things had definitely been minified properly.
+It definitely does it for some of them -- when I checked my output JavaScript files I saw that most of them had been minified properly.
 But when I looked into the HTML and CSS files, it didn't seem like they had been minified to the extent that other frameworks do.

 Again, I want to assume that the Astro team either has a good reason for not doing more here within the framework itself _or_ it's a problem they're aware of and intend to address, but I do think that this is another small shortcoming of Astro at the current time.
 Hopefully in the future this drawback will no longer apply to new Astro sites.